isabella232/dynamic-media-classic.en-1/help/quick-start-mixed-media-sets.md

 Mixed Media Set Viewer Presets include community options for end users to embed code, copy URLs, and link to the main web site.
 Users can use these options to share information about products on their personal web sites or social networking sites.

-This Mixed Media Sets Quick Start is designed to get up and running quickly with Mixed Media Set techniques in Dynamic Media Classic.
+This Mixed Media Sets Quick Start is designed to get up and running quickly with Mixed Media Set techniques in Adobe Dynamic Media Classic.

 ## 1. Uploading the images, swatch files, and videos

 Start by uploading the images, swatch files, and videos for your Mixed Media Sets.
 Because users can zoom on images in the Mixed Media Set Viewer, be sure you account for this ability when choosing images.
 Make sure that the images are least 2000 pixels in the largest size.

-On the Global Navigation bar, click **[!UICONTROL Upload]** to upload files from your computer to a folder on Dynamic Media Classic.
+On the Global Navigation bar, click **[!UICONTROL Upload]** to upload files from your computer to a folder on Adobe Dynamic Media Classic.

 See [Uploading your files](uploading-files.md#uploading-your-files).